Immigration Exams & COVID-19 Information

 If you are not sure of what type immigration appointment you need or would just like to know the cost or availability of appointments, our 2-minute Immigration Questionnaire might help.

 If you know what type of appointment you need and are ready to schedule, simply fill out this form and we will be in touch with you.
 If you are not sure, please take our brief Immigration Questionnaire.

-Aspects of the Immigration Medical Exam::
+Aspects Of The Immigration Medical Exam:

-- Physical examination and paperwork
+- Physical examination with a Civil Surgeon

-- Review of medical records
+- Review of personal medical records

-- Your vaccination immunization records
+- Your vaccination/immunization records

-i-693 form can be found here: https://www.uscis.gov/i-693
+The Form I-693 form can be found here: https://www.uscis.gov/i-693

 What is involved?